China's generative AI users double to 515 mln: report

 BEIJING, Oct.
 18 (Xinhua) -- China had 515 million generative artificial intelligence (AI) users as of June 2025, with the user base doubling within six months, according to a report released on Saturday.

-The figure was up by 266 million from December 2024, bringing the user penetration rate to 36.5 percent in China, said the report released by the China Internet Network Information Center.
+This figure was up by 266 million from the December 2024 figure, elevating the user penetration rate to 36.5 percent in China, said the report released by the China Internet Network Information Center (CNNIC).

+Generative AI is steadily integrating into the everyday lives of people across China, with young, middle-aged and highly educated users emerging as the core user groups, per the report.

+People under 40 account for 74.6 percent of all generative AI users, and 37.5 percent hold a degree at the junior college level or above.

 Photos